Critical fluctuations of elastic moduli in jammed solids: Divergence of critical fluctuations

 \subsection{Excess contact number}

 We begin by presenting the sample-to-sample probability distribution of the excess contact number $\delta z$.
 Figure~\ref{fig:PDF_z_G_Hertzian} (a) shows the distribution $P(\hat{\delta z})$ computed from the ensemble of Hertzian packings with $N = \num{32000}$.
-To facilitate comparison across different pressures, we rescale the variable as $\hat{\delta z} = \delta z/\Braket{\delta z} - 1$, where $\Braket{x}$ denotes the ensemble average.
+To facilitate comparison across different pressures, we rescale the variable as $\hat{\delta z} = \delta z/\Braket{\delta z} - 1$.
 As illustrated in Fig.~\ref{fig:PDF_z_G_Hertzian} (a), the distribution is symmetric and approximately Gaussian in shape.
 As the pressure decreases and the system approaches the jamming transition, the distribution broadens.

 We next quantify the pressure dependence of these fluctuations across the ensemble.
 To do so, we adopt a disorder quantifier for a generic observable $X$, defined as~\cite{Giannini2024}

 where $\sigma_X$ is the standard deviation.
 We use this measure to characterise the fluctuations in the excess contact number ($X = \delta z$).